MDanielle007/VTSPV-Boilterplate-/README.md

-Here’s the updated `README.md` based on your description:

----

 # Vue 3 + TypeScript + Tailwind + PrimeVue Template

 This is a **Vue 3** frontend template built with **TypeScript** and **Vite**, styled using **Tailwind CSS v3.4**.
 It uses **PrimeVue** as the component library along with **PrimeIcons** for icons.
 State management is handled with **Pinia**, and styles are extended with **Sass**.
 It includes basic **login** and **register** pages, as well as a basic application layout to help you get started quickly.